Code-Institute-Submissions/theCupCakeFactory/README.md

 * Verify that all elements that are set to required are working.
 * Verify that valid email address is needed with relevant '@' included.
 * Verify that 'Submit' button directs user to the hidden thank you page.
-* Verify that the phone number shown is dialled when selected.

 6. Contact Form success
 * Verify that navigation goes to the thank you page and the user can return to the home page if required.